ibmjstart/bluemix-java-postgresql-uploader/README.md

 ## Prerequisites ##

-Before we begin, we first need to install the command line tool that will be used to upload and manage your application.
-Cloud Foundry uses a tool called [**cf**](https://github.com/cloudfoundry/cli/releases).
-If you've previously installed an older version of the cf tool, make sure you are now using v6 of the cf cli via
+Before we begin, we first need to install the [**cf**](https://github.com/cloudfoundry/cli/releases) command line tool that will be used to upload and manage your application.
+If you've previously installed an older version of the cf tool, make sure you are now using v6 of cf by passing it the -v flag:

     cf -v